Welcome to the Annual General Meeting of shareholders of Elekta AB (publ)

 Executive Management’s fixed salary shall be individual and based on the content and responsibility of the position, the individual’s competence and experience in relation to the role held, as well as the geography in which the position is based.

 In addition to a fixed salary, Executive Management also has a variable salary component.
 The variable component is structured as a portion of the total cash remuneration package and is primarily related to the achievement of common Group financial performance goals.
 The Key Performance Indicators (KPIs) for variable salary components shall primarily be related to the outcome of specific financial objectives within the Group compensation and benefit system.
 The size of the variable salary component depends on the position held and may amount to between 30 percent and 60 percent of the fixed salary for on-target target performance.
 Performance against fixed targets and payment for results achieved are measured quarterly.
-According to the Group’s policy, all payment against variable salary components is capped.
+The maximum limit for the part of the variable salary which can be paid out quarterly is 100 percent.

 The goals for the variable salary component are established annually by the Board so as to sustain the business strategy and objectives.
 Other KPIs may be used to drive focus on non-financial objectives of particular interest.